 If you are missing several teeth, finding a suitable replacement option is of the utmost importance.
 At the same time, it can feel especially challenging to find something that offers as much stability and natural aesthetics as your smile had before you lost those pearly whites.
-Fortunately, the Thrive Dental team offers an array of restorative options to help you get your beautiful, confident smile back.
-Keep reading to find out what they are -- and which one may be best for you!
+Keep reading to find out what they are — and which one may be best for you!

 After you have lost several teeth or when you are on the verge of having some extracted, your restorative dentist will talk to you about your replacement options.
 There are a few, and the one that is right for you will depend on how many teeth you have lost, the health of your jaw, your budget, and of course your personal preference.
 Each of the replacement methods is listed in more detail below.

 The crown and bridge is a method that uses two teeth surrounding a gap in the smile as anchors to secure the prosthetic teeth (pontics) which fill the space in between.
 Your dentist will place a crown on each tooth, then cement each replacement tooth together and onto the crowns.
 The crown and bridge restores the form and function of the smile and also prevents the teeth surrounding the gap from drifting out of place.

 Implant supported bridge

 An implant-supported bridge offers a solution which does not require altering the healthy remaining teeth as is the case with the crown and bridge.
 Using just 1 to 2 dental implants, an implant-supported bridge can be affixed into the gap left by the missing teeth.
 This restorative method is often chosen to replace several teeth because preserves the health of the smile and can be fixed or removable, depending on your preference and unique needs.

 Partial dentures and implant supported partial dentures